 Stephens enjoys tennis, chess, hiking, spelunking, kayaking, and nature photography.
 His domestic treks include the Wonderland Trail around Mount Rainier, the Cascades, and the Olympic peninsula in Washington.
 He has kayaked in the San Juan Islands of Washington and in the Point Reyes National Seashore area of California.
 He has visited Crater Lake in Oregon and Boundary County, the Kootenai River, and Coeur d’ Alene in the Idaho panhandle.
 In California Stephens has hiked in Redwood, Yosemite, and Joshua Tree National Parks, spelunked in Lava Beds National Monument, and visited Crescent City, Tule Lake, Bodega Bay, Monterey, and Big Sur.
 He has explored Arches National Park, the Moab area, the Valley of the Gods, and Monument Valley in Utah.
 His travels in Arizona include the Grand Canyon, Canyon de Chelly, Petrified Forest National Park, Buenos Aires National Wildlife Refuge, and Sedona.
 He has visited Shiprock, Petroglyph National Monument, and Santa Fe in New Mexico.
 In Colorado he has visited Rocky Mountain National Park, Crested Butte, Mesa Verde, Durango, Royal Gorge, Silverthorne, Breckenridge, Vail, and has traveled over Loveland Pass.
 In August 2016 Stephens drove Mount Herman Road from Monument to Woodland Park, Colorado.
 As a boy he visited Yellowstone and Grand Teton National Parks.
 His travels include the Badlands, Wind Cave, and the Black Hills of South Dakota, Madeline Island off the northern coast of Wisconsin, Mammoth-Flint Ridge Cave of Kentucky (the longest known cave system in the world), Acadia National Park in Maine, the Outer Banks of North Carolina, and many parts of Florida.
 He has yet to visit Alaska, Louisiana, Arkansas, or Mississippi.

 From an early age Stephens has closely followed the misadventures of the Chicago Cubs, which helps explain his interest in Stoicism.
-He lives in the Bemis Park neighborhood of Omaha in an arts & crafts style house built in 1912 he shares with four cats and a chef blessed with many talents, including a beautiful singing voice.
+Stephens watched his Cubs win game seven of the World Series Nov.
+2, 2016 at Progressive Field in Cleveland, Ohio.
+He lives in the Bemis Park neighborhood of Omaha in an arts & crafts style house built in 1912 he shares with four cats and a talented chef blessed with a beautiful singing voice.